Don’t support

 Business Schools

 None of them address the influence of culture on cross-border organisations.
 Neither in their executive education programs, nor in their consulting services.
 And rarely do the MBA programs touch the subject of culture.
-Why?
 Like the strategy consultants there are reasons:

 The first is lack of expertise.
 Professors lack country culture expertise.
 Let’s think about it, how does one develop that expertise?
 Not with the help of theory.
 There is only one way.
+It is a very long and arduous path.
+There are no shortcuts.
+You have to go deep and broad.
+And over a long period of time.

 The second reason is their business model.
 If global companies have difficulties addressing national culture, how much more will the business schools struggle with it?
+And then there is the practical question about what cultures to build expertise?
+Which countries should be chosen?

 Change Management